Matrix balancing based interior point methods for point set matching problems: Introduction

-The effectiveness of matching algorithms generally depends on the hypothesis of geometric transforms.
+In the application of point-set registration, we can incorporate optimal transport in feature based methods to estimate the transforms and the correspondence in the existence of outliers, for instance, Hellinger distances based point set matching model (HD)\cite{JMIV}.
+The HD model can be regarded as an approximation of optimal transport, when the kernel scale tends to infinity.
+With a finite kernel scale, the measure preserving constraint is relaxed to tolerate the existence of outliers.
+The effectiveness of this application generally depends on the hypothesis of geometric transforms.
 A fundamental question is, for which class of transformations the underlying point correspondence can be reconstructed correctly?
 Impressively, when the transformation can be expressed as the gradient of some convex function, the underlying correspondence can be recovered correctly by solving the $L^2$ optimal transport problem.
-The set of candidates includes scalings, translations, positive definite affine transforms and other curl-free maps.
+The set of transformations includes scalings, translations, positive definite affine transforms and other curl-free maps.
 This property makes optimal transport models suitable and robust in certain applications.
 For instance, \cite{Chen2013} applies the optimal mass transport model to match lung vessel branch points, which are extracted from two computed tomography(CT) lung images acquired during breath-holds.
 Although the physical deformation field is rather large and complex, the correspondence reconstruction is surprisingly almost perfect, which verifies the superiority of the optimal transport model.